 |So, metadata must be maintained over time.|

-A forthcoming set of Recommended Actions and Practices will illustrate use cases and provide some concrete action items to support the Practices.
+Also see our set of Recommended Actions and Practices will illustrate use cases and provide some concrete action items to support the Practices.